List of Star Trek films: Star Trek II: The Wrath of Khan (1982)

 Khan Noonien Singh (Ricardo Montalbán), whom Kirk thwarted in his attempt to seize control of the Enterprise fifteen years earlier ("Space Seed"), seeks his revenge on the Admiral and lays a cunning and sinister trap.

 The Motion Picture's gross was considered disappointing, but it was enough for Paramount to back a sequel with a reduced budget.
 After Roddenberry pitched a film in which the crew of the Enterprise goes back in time to ensure the assassination of John F. Kennedy, he was "kicked upstairs" to a ceremonial role while Paramount brought in television producer Harve Bennett to craft a better—and cheaper—film than the first.
 After watching all the television episodes, Bennett decided that the character Khan Noonien Singh was the perfect villain for the new film.
-Director Nicholas Meyer finished a complete screenplay in just twelve days, and did everything possible within budget to give The Wrath of Khan a nautical, swashbuckling feel, which he described as "Horatio Hornblower in outer space."
+Director Nicholas Meyer finished a complete screenplay in just twelve days, and did everything possible within budget to give The Wrath of Khan a nautical, swashbuckling feel, which he described as "Horatio Hornblower in outer space".
 Upon release, the reception of The Wrath of Khan was highly positive; Entertainment Weekly's Mark Bernadin called The Wrath of Khan "the film that, by most accounts, saved Star Trek as we know it".

 Both the first and second films have television versions with additional footage and alternate takes that affect the storyline.
 (Subsequent Star Trek films tended to have shorter television versions.)
 Especially notable in The Wrath of Khan is the footage establishing that a young crew member who acts courageously and dies during an attack on the Enterprise is Scotty's nephew.

 Star Trek III: The Search for Spock (1984)

 The plot picks up shortly after the conclusion of the previous film.
 When McCoy begins acting irrationally, Kirk learns that Spock, in his final moments, transferred his katra, his living spirit, to the doctor.
 To save McCoy from emotional ruin, Kirk and crew steal the Enterprise and violate the quarantine of the Genesis Planet to retrieve Spock, his body regenerated by the rapidly dying planet itself, in the hope that body and soul can be rejoined.
 However, bent on obtaining the secret of Genesis for themselves, a renegade Klingon (Christopher Lloyd) and his crew interfere, with deadly consequences.

-Meyer declined to return for the next film, so directing duties were given to cast member Leonard Nimoy.
+Meyer declined to return for this film, so directing duties were given to cast member Leonard Nimoy.
 Paramount gave Bennett the green light to write Star Trek III the day after The Wrath of Khan opened.
 The producer penned a resurrection story for Spock that built on threads from the previous film and the original series episode "Amok Time".